Yandex Cloud

 Create an image archiveCreate an image archive

-1. Upload your images that include recognizable text to the bucket.
+1. Upload the images with text you want to recognize to the bucket.

 Tip